Meet our teachers!

 Guitar, Bass, Ukulele – Tom Bartelmay

 Krissie began studying piano in 1994 and loves playing other instruments as well, especially flute and ukulele.
-She double majored in flute and piano and earned her Bachlor’s Degree from Oakland University in Music Education (kindergarten – 12th grade) in 2010.
+She double majored in flute and piano and earned her Bachelor’s Degree from Oakland University in Music Education (kindergarten – 12th grade) in 2010.
 During her stay at Oakland, she enjoyed participating in various ensembles, including the Flute Choir (flute and alto flute), Wind Ensemble (piccolo and piano), Brass Band (alto horn), and steel drum band (tenor pan).
 She also loves singing, karaoke and original compositions.

-Lessons include strong foundation of Musical Literacy – not just reading, but writing music as well; with individualized supplemental exercises for each student’s optimal success.
+Lessons include a strong foundation of Musical Literacy – not just reading, but writing music as well; with individualized supplemental exercises for each student’s optimal success.
 From the beginning, students are taught critical thinking skills and practice strategies that will serve them later in life, in many other disciplines.
 Krissie works as a preschool teacher (3 & 4s), and enjoys teaching students of all ages.
 As piano students become musically literate, we explore the harmonies and foundational chords to music, learning inversions, common chord progressions, and different grooves that enable students to quickly learn any song they like and begin writing their own.

 Krissie teaches piano, flute, and vocal lessons, and also coaches ensembles for MSBOA Solo & Ensemble.
 She studied at Ardis Music years ago, and is excited to be back, and helping now!